 Alexandra Pelosi's 'The Insurrectionist Next Door' profiles people involved in Jan.
 6

-For her new HBO-original documentary, “The Insurrectionist Next Door,” filmmaker Alexandra Pelosi profiles some of the Jan.
-6 individuals who joined the crowd that threatened her own mother, then-Speaker of the House, Nancy Pelosi.
-The documentary streams now on HBO and Max.
+Filmmaker Alexandra Pelosi is not afraid of confrontation.
+For her new HBO documentary, “The Insurrectionist Next Door,” she profiled some of the people who stormed the U.S. Capitol on Jan.
+6, 2021.

+These are people who joined the crowd that threatened her own mother, then-Speaker of the House, Nancy Pelosi.

+In the film, Pelosi follows them in their daily lives and meets their families.

+The result is a surprisingly candid and mostly friendly exchange with people whom she says Oath Keepers leaders designated as “normies.”

 This article was originally published on WBUR.org.